 In the semi, Beryl met the Danish and Belgian scullers whom she’d actually only just beaten in the heat, and who had then reached the semi via the repechage.
 At half way, Beryl was second, but the gaps between first four scullers were only half a second, with just three to qualify.
-At the line, the Belgian won with the Danish sculler pipping Beryl for third place by 0.14 seconds.
+At the line, the Belgian won with the Danish sculler pipping Beryl for second place by 0.14 seconds.
 “It looked to be a tightly-contested final in the offing,” as Rowing magazine put it.

 Afterwards, Richard Burnell wrote in The Times, “Certainly her form and determination were far better than in the previous two years [and] she led off the start, but it was soon clear that she lacked the mid-course pace.”

 Coxless pair (6th out of 6)

 In the straight final of the pairs, “The race immediately developed into two battles, for first to third and then for fourth to sixth places,” Rowing reported.
 The British pair went through half way in last place, but in touch with the two crews ahead of them.
 However, then then, “Faded after their valiant first 500m.”
 At the finish line, only about four seconds separated the three non-medallists.
 “Neither of us were as big or strong as our international opposition and so the only way we could have hoped to beat them is by having more time together as a crew,” Kate reflects now.
 “But we didn’t have enough time to do that as we hadn’t rowed together before so, we didn’t do badly considering.”